Monmouth County Divorce Lawyers

 Monmouth County Divorce Lawyers at Fox & Melofchik, L.L.C.
 Provide Equitable Distribution Advocacy

 No matter how amicable a divorce, estranged spouses should always seek legal representation during division of property and equitable distribution.
 Monmouth County divorce lawyers at Fox & Melofchik, L.L.C. fiercely advocate for the financial interests of their clients.
-Contact us online, or call (732) 493-9400 to schedule a free consultation at our Ocean Township, New Jersey offices, where we serve clients in Monmouth County, Middlesex County, Mercer County and the New Jersey towns of Colts Neck, Rumson, Deal, Monmouth Beach, Little Silver and Holmdel.
+Contact us online, or call 732-493-9400 to schedule a free consultation at our Eatontown, New Jersey offices, where we serve clients in Monmouth County, Middlesex County, Mercer County and the New Jersey towns of Colts Neck, Rumson, Deal, Monmouth Beach, Ocean Township, Little Silver and Holmdel.